 In the early 19th century, the palace was used by Napoleon Bonaparte as a residence, during his government of Italy.

 In 1833, under Leopold II of Habsburg-Lorraine, Grand Duke of Tuscany, some parts of the palace were opened to the public as a museum.
-The Lorraine retreated after the annexation of Tuscany to Piedmont, in the process of Italian unification, and the palace passed to the House of Savoy.

 After various restorations, Palazzo Pitti is today a museal complex managed by the Uffizi Gallery.